o-jasper/o-jasper-luakit-stuff/sql_help/readme.md

 values.
 Alternatively you can change `entry_fun(self, data)` instead.

 The `.db` value is the database itself.
-It is not needed for all the functions. because then "how i do it is always the same")
+It is not needed for all the functions.

 After that, you should be able to make an instance `helper = setmetatable({db=yourdb}, YourHelp)`, or you could put the `db` into